 I put that two-hundred-dollar loan to immediate use and soon began learning the ropes of the trade, though it was no quick process.
 It was not right away that I had steady and successful techniques for creating my products.
 I faced many small battles at first, though all bearable and able to be fixed.
 I went through multiple brands of string, and countless trips to craft stores until I found supplies that somewhat worked.
-It took me approximately 45 minutes to create one bracelet, so my turn around time was not ideal either.
-Additionally, I photographed my products on an iPhone then posted them to Instagram and hoped one of my 75 followers might be interested…definitely not the ideal marketing strategy.
+It took me approximately forty-five minutes to create one bracelet, so my turn around time was not ideal either.
+Additionally, I photographed my products on an iPhone then posted them to Instagram and hoped one of my seventy-five followers might be interested…definitely not the ideal marketing strategy.
 We all have to start somewhere, right?

 Only one short month later, I hosted my first pop up shop.
 Needless to say, I was extremely nervous.
 Standing outside Lava Java, a coffee shop one block from the beach in Lavallette, New Jersey, I set up my Nana’s old card table and displayed an array of jewelry pieces.
 I sat there patiently early Saturday morning and crossed my fingers hoping the residents of my small mile-long beach town might be interested in buying some handmade jewelry.
 To my surprise, I was sold out in just a couple of hours.
 That one pop-up served as a launching pad for what was to come.
 I was immediately determined and motivated to make my small business the best it can be.
-Over the past few summers, I have sat in that exact location on the sidewalk every Saturday morning.
-Hosting these weekly pop-up shops has allowed me to garner a consistent customer audience and social media target.
+I sat in that exact location on the sidewalk every Saturday morning for years following.
+Hosting these weekly pop-up shops allowed me to garner a consistent customer outreach.
 This exposure allowed my company to grow and develop a little bit more each weekend.

 Only time will tell where Blue Bone Jewelry will end up.
 A small company formed on the ideals of creativity and social enjoyment, founded in a small town with my feet in the sand, may just end up on the streets of New York City or Paris.
 Someday, when walking into my shop on Rodeo Drive, I’ll never forget where it all started; no shoes, no shirt, no problem.